YosaiProject/yosai/doc/sessionmanagement.rst

 By default, Sessions are "lazy validated" in that they are validated at the time that [they are accessed?].

+As discussed in an earlier section above, access control is *bound* to a Session.
+Since access control is *bound* to a Session, when a Session is invalidated so too does the authorization information cached for the Session.
+Invalid authorization information is cleared from cache through event handling.

 .. warning::
     Idle Timeout Edge Case